novama/exp-coding-test/3-python/file_sla_errors/README.md

 The main Lambda function for user authentication:
 - Creates a Cognito user pool and client.
 - Authenticates users and returns a JWT token.
+- Logs successful authentication and error metrics to CloudWatch.

 ###### `test_auth_lambda.py`
 Unit tests for the `auth_lambda` function:
 - Mocks AWS Cognito services.
 - Tests valid and invalid authentication scenarios.
+- Mocks the Lambda context to include `function_name` for CloudWatch metrics.

 ##### 2. `file_sla_error_lambda`
 This Lambda function processes file SLA errors, validates JWT tokens, and stores error data in DynamoDB.
+It also logs custom metrics to CloudWatch.

 ###### File Structure
 ```